The History of Amateur Radio

 All began with US truckers that used CB to communicate over short distances between drivers as well as with their HQ.
 This is during this boom that CB clubs formed and that a special CB language was introduced, including the "10-code".We had to wait 1979 to see the explosion of CB in Europe and their legalisation by 1981.
 We will see that in the '60s CB had a negative effect on the growth of amateur radio.

-As this research evolved, the computer’s initial role as arithmetic calculator expanded to include the computer as communications medium.
 Pioneers in the work of data networking and packet switching applied their talents to create a government-supported computer data network named ARPANET.
-Its three main leaders were John Postel, David Crocker and Vint Cerf.

 At last, for the anecdote, the superb flashing and colorful IBM 370 control panel as well as the design of PDP-11 terminals (VT and teletype) often inspired science fiction films in the '70s and '80s.
 They looked so futuristic...
-Today, these are Cray's, NEC's and others Connection Machine's that play the same role, remember "Jurassic Park" or "Contact" !
+Today, these are Cray's, IBM Blue Gene and others Connection Machine's that play the same role, remember "Jurassic Park" or "Contact" !

 We will come back later on this revolutionary medium which is Internet as it had much influenced the way that radio amateurs work today with computers.
 But let's see first what changed in the meantime in ham licenses.